bids-standard/bids-specification/src/02-common-principles.md

 ### Tabular files

-Tabular data MUST be saved as tab delimited values (`.tsv`) files, i.e. csv files where commas are replaced by tabs.
+Tabular data MUST be saved as tab delimited values (`.tsv`) files, i.e., csv files where commas are replaced by tabs.
 Tabs MUST be true tab characters and MUST NOT be a series of space characters.
 Each TSV file MUST start with a header line listing the names of all columns (with the exception of physiological and other continuous acquisition data - see below for details).
 Names MUST be separated with tabs.
 String values containing tabs MUST be escaped using double quotes.
 Missing and non-applicable values MUST be coded as `n/a`.
+Numerical values MUST employ the dot (`.`) as decimal separator and MUST NOT be specified in scientific notation.
 TSV files MUST be in UTF-8 encoding.

 Example: